 Provides parameters needed for the UE to access NR via NTN access such as Ephemeris data, common TA parameters, k_offset, validity duration for UL sync information and epoch.
+In a TN cell, this field is only present in ntn-NeighCellConfigList and ntn-NeighCellConfigListExt.